phillwatson/one-stop/user-service/README.md

 user records - remembering to delete them when a user-deleted event is issued.

 ## Authentication
-### Access and Refresh Tokens
+### Access and Refresh Tokens (JWT)
 Upon successful authentication, each response to the client will contain an access and refresh token; passed as cookies.
 The client is not able to read these cookies, but they will be returned on each request.

 The refresh token will only be returned to the token refresh endpoint.

+The fact that the browser will automatically send the cookies with each request means that the front-end client does not need to manage the tokens.
+If the client receives a 401 (Unauthorized) response, it can simply make a call to the token refresh endpoint to obtain new tokens.
+If the token refresh also returns 401, then the user should be redirected to the login page.

 #### Token Security
-In addition to marking the cookies as `Same-Site=Strict`, `Secure=true` and `Http-Only=true`, the tokens within the cookies are signed using "rotating" Private Keys; and carry the Private Key ID in the header claim "kid".
+In addition to marking the cookies as `Same-Site=Strict`, `Secure=true` and `Http-Only=true`, the tokens within the cookies are signed using "rotating" Private Keys; and carry the Private Key ID in the JWT header claim "kid".

 The number of Private Keys and the frequency at which they are renewed are determined by the configuration properties; `"one-stop.auth.jwk.set-size"` and